rebeccapeltz/imagecon/README.md

 Make sure to hit save after your edits.

 Then, duplicate the `imagecon-uw` preset, rename the duplicate to `tag-as-coffee`.
 Edit its settings, find `Media Analysis and AI` and under `Tags` add `coffee`.
 Make sure to hit save after your edits.

+# Start the project

+To start the project in development mode, please run `npm run dev` from the CLI.

+## Deployment

+There are many ways to deploy a Next.js project and the [Next.js documentation](https://nextjs.org/docs/deployment) provides some options.
+To create a production build and serve it up locally for testing you can first run `npm run build` and then `npm start` from the CLI.